sammyshakes/avs-service-manager/README.md

 4: address 0x8825E0fDD4c8ED34D68e2A8d9a4c7bAa7F71d313
 ```

-> NOTE: The output provides the address of the deployed `RegistryCoordinator` and `BLSApkRegistry` contracts.
-These should be stored as environment variables for running subsequent scripts.
+> NOTE: The output provides the address of the deployed `RegistryCoordinator` contract.
+This should be stored as an environment variable for running subsequent scripts.

 > NOTE: The deployer account must have sufficient holesky testnet funds to deploy the smart contract.